shynar007/FortisDevOpsChallenge/README.md

 webapp_sg: Allows traffic from the ELB to the web app server on port 8080.
 nat_sg: Allows outbound traffic.

-Why We Stopped at terraform validate
+Why I Stopped at terraform validate

 Due to the lack of AWS credentials, I stopped at validating the Terraform configuration.
 The configuration is correct and ready for deployment if credentials are provided.